 During all of these times, I seek as much as possible to only do things that are restorative, reflective, revitalizing, refreshing, and renewing.
 The goal of these times is not recreation (having fun or being entertained) but, rather, re-creation—that is, being refreshed and restored so that you can re-enter your life “anew” and healthy.

 You’ll need to figure out what those refreshing, renewing, and recreative activities are for you.
-For me, making these times restful means I have to intentionally avoid some things while pursuing others:
+For me, making these times restful means I have to intentionally avoid some things while pursuing others.

-• I don’t read the news in any form.
+- News.
 Not because I don’t enjoy it—I do, perhaps too much—but because it’s potentially stressing and it’s decidedly not restorative or relaxing.

-• “Simply looking at a picture of nature can lower blood pressure, stress, and mental fatigue…research has shown that images containing water are more restorative than those without” (p.
+- “Simply looking at a picture of nature can lower blood pressure, stress, and mental fatigue…research has shown that images containing water are more restorative than those without” (p.
 137).

-• “Being exposed to plants decreases levels of the stress hormone cortisol, decreases resting heart rate, and decreases blood pressure” (p.
+- “Being exposed to plants decreases levels of the stress hormone cortisol, decreases resting heart rate, and decreases blood pressure” (p.
 138).

-• “[W]alking in nature improves measures of revitalization, self-esteem, energy, and pleasure and decreases frustration, worry, confusion, depression, tension, and tiredness far more than light activity indoors does” (p.
+- “[W]alking in nature improves measures of revitalization, self-esteem, energy, and pleasure and decreases frustration, worry, confusion, depression, tension, and tiredness far more than light activity indoors does” (p.
 139).

-• A change in environment.
+- A change in environment.
 Physically removing yourself from stressors and your normal environment helps you get perspective on your daily life.
 How far you can go from your normal life differs with how long your rest is; I go to a quiet place in my house to meditate in the morning but we go a long way away for vacation.

-• Re-creational, refreshing activities.
+- Re-creational, refreshing activities.
 For introverted me, this means reading books, both fiction and nonfiction (on longer trips, I like to start with fiction books that don’t require thinking and later transition to “thinking” books on topics important to me).
 For you, it may be something else—but make sure the goal is restoration, not just “fun.”

-• Evaluate your life.
+- Evaluate your life.
 This is a good time to set or review goals, to make a life plan, to think through what habits you want in your life, and more.
 Sometimes you need a break from the busyness of living your life to evaluate whether or not the life you’re living is the life you want to be living.3

 Rest takes intentionality

 You also have to plan these rhythms of rest into your finances; though none of these activities have to be extravagant, the longer times away from home will cost money.
 I know that money is tight for many people, but let me encourage you to specifically set aside money for these times of rest.
-First, because in financial terms, preventing a mental health problem, depression, or burnout is far cheaper than fixing one.
-Counselors typically charge $100+ an hour and take a few weeks to work through issues; spending $300 on a retreat is cheap in comparison, and that’s ignoring the non-financial costs of mental stress.
-Second, because you’ll find that you’re more productive, creative, and make more money after your time of rest.
-You’re investing money now to make more money.
-The payoff is so great that, if/when I hire employees, I will pay for them to go on personal retreats.

 Conclusion